 Community Science: Artificial Light at Night

-Mid Sound Fisheries, United States Geological Survey, and King Conservation District are looking for volunteers to help with nighttime light measurements during the salmon growth period in Lakes Washington and Sammamish.
+Mid Sound Fisheries, United States Geological Survey, and King Conservation District have launched a community science program to help with nighttime light measurements during the salmon growth period in Lakes Washington and Sammamish, and the Ship Canal.

-Volunteers will record data on the weather condition, light level, and nearby lighting displays to help determine the variability of nocturnal light during this important salmon period.
-No prior experience with data collection is necessary and all volunteers will be trained prior to their first shift.
+Volunteers record data on the weather condition, light level, and nearby lighting displays to help determine the variability of nocturnal light during this important salmon period.
+We’re looking forward to sharing results of this program in June 2026.

 How is Artificial Light at Night Impacting Fish?